GuySartorelli/silverstripe-composable-validators/docs/en/01-validators.md

 ```
 **Note:** All of the dependencies must be met for a field to be considered required.
 So in the example above, if `DependencyField` had the value "someValues" the `StartsEndsWithField` would not be marked required, because only one of its dependencies is met.

-This validator has all of the same methods provided by `MultiFieldValidator` except that `addField` requires two arguments (the field to mark as required, and its dependency array), and `addFields` requires an array similar to that in the example above.
+This validator has all of the same methods provided by `ValidatesMultipleFields` except that `addField` requires two arguments (the field to mark as required, and its dependency array), and `addFields` requires an array similar to that in the example above.

 The conditional checking functionality is powered by [signify-nz/silverstripe-searchfilter-arraylist](https://github.com/signify-nz/silverstripe-searchfilter-arraylist), which does provide some extensibility.
 You may want to check the documentation of that module.